-GAA Secondary School follows an eight-block rotating schedule with four blocks meeting per day as below.
-Monday's advisory is scheduled for Moral Education.
+GAA High School follows a 10 block rotating schedule with five blocks meeting per day as below except for Friday's.
 Break times are built into the schedule to allow students the opportunity to move from class to class and use the washrooms.
 Students are not allowed to leave their classroom during the first and last ten minutes of class.